Arrow (missile family): Export

-Apart from Israel no country has purchased a full Arrow system, although India had acquired and deployed three "Green Pine" radars by August 2005.
+Apart from Israel, India had acquired and deployed three "Green Pine" radars by August 2005.
 The Indian government has sought to purchase the Arrow system since 1999, however in early 2002 the U.S. vetoed Israel's request to sell the Arrow 2 missiles to India, exercising its right as a major funding contributor.
 U.S. officials argued that the sale would violate the Missile Technology Control Regime (MTCR).
 Although the Arrow 2 could possibly achieve a range of 300 km, it is designed for intercepts at shorter ranges, and it is unclear whether it could carry a 500 kg payload to this range specified in the MTCR.
-In 2011 once again an Indian Army official said that the Arrow 2 might become part of India's missile defense solution.
+In 2011, once again, an Indian Army official said that the Arrow 2 might become part of India's missile defense solution.
+However, India would later go on to develop an indigenous BMD program in the early 2000s.

 Turkey also planned to buy anti-missile air defense systems worth more than $1 billion.
 The Arrow was considered a potential contender, but was rejected on political grounds.
 In the past, the United Kingdom, Japan, and Singapore were mentioned as then potential foreign customers of the Arrow system.
 Netherlands reportedly expressed interest in the "Golden Citron" C3I center in November 1999.

-In the late 1990s officials of Jordan expressed concern that any conflagration between Israel and Iraq or Iran would impact its territory.
+In the late 1990s, Jordanian officials expressed concern that any conflagration between Israel and Iraq or Iran would impact their territory.
 The problem becomes more difficult for Jordan when the warheads are not conventional.
 Therefore, Benjamin Netanyahu, during his first term of office as Prime Minister of Israel, reportedly offered Jordan "a defensive umbrella of Arrow 2".
 Without allowing Israel to forward deploy the Arrow launchers close to the Iraqi border, the other option is for Israel to sell Jordan the Arrow system.
 This is most likely what Prime Minister Netanyahu meant above.
-In May 1999 Israel reportedly requested U.S. approval for selling Arrow batteries to Jordan, but apparently no such approval has been given.
+In May 1999, Israel reportedly requested U.S. approval for selling Arrow batteries to Jordan; however, no such approval has been given.

 Armed with marketing approval by their respective governments, a U.S.–Israeli industrial team plans to offer the Arrow system to South Korea.
 The potential deal, estimated to exceed $1 billion.

 For the United States, the Arrow has provided important technical and operational data.
 It remains a key element in the Missile Defense Agency's plan for a layered missile defense architecture, and an example of a successful, affordable program.
 At the moment, however, the United States does not have any plans to procure and deploy the Arrow.
 Nevertheless, in September 2009 the Arrow system was mentioned by then U.S. Secretary of Defense Robert Gates and then Vice Chairman of the Joint Chiefs of Staff General James Cartwright among the alternative to the proposed U.S. missile defense assets in Europe.
 The Arrow system is being incorporated into U.S. anti-ballistic capability in Europe, they said.